Music Guidelines

 Eligible Music projects may be one of the following:

-Recording an EP or Album: Recordings must be an original studio-recorded EP or album with a minimum total playing time of 15 minutes with at least three distinct tracks or an album with a minimum total playing time of 30 minutes with no minimum track requirement.
+Recording an EP or album: Recordings must be an original, studio-recorded EP, album with a minimum total playing time of 15 minutes with at least three distinct tracks, or an album with a minimum total playing time of 30 minutes with no minimum track requirement.

 PROJECT ELIGIBILITY CRITERIA:

-• Projects must be made by, for, or about women and woman-identified individuals and/or feature a prominent woman-identified perspective.
-Eligible projects may also include a woman-identified producer credit; and/or writing credit; and/or engineer credit; and/or a woman-identified artist(s) in a leading musical role.
+• Projects must be made by, for, or about women and woman-identified individuals.
+Projects are eligible if they include and/or feature any of the following: a prominent woman-identified perspective, a meaningful woman-identified producer credit, a meaningful woman-identified writing credit, and/or a woman-identified protagonist(s).

-• Completed projects must be distributed either physically and/or digitally, whether by download or streaming, are eligible.
+• Completed projects must be distributed either physically and/or digitally, whether by download or streaming.

-• The applicant (or, if different, recipient of funds) must be current residents of New York City (one of the five boroughs).
+• The applicant (or, if different, the recipient of funds) must be a current resident of New York City (one of the five boroughs).

 • The applicant can be: a producer; composer; solo musician; ensemble, band, or orchestra (not-for-profit or commercial).